 There is no impact on the County general fund.
-The proposed CDBG Reimbursable Contract will be funded with a total of \$90,000 in CDBG funds allocated to the Second Supervisorial District.
+The proposed CDBG Reimbursable Contract will be funded with \$100,000 in unexpended CDBG administrative funds from prior fiscal years which are included in the Community Development Commission's approved Fiscal Year 2016-2017 budget.